Welcome to Year 4

-Class 4 end their school day at 3.15 pm and should be collected at this time from our school yard.
+Class 4 end their school day at 3.15 pm and should be collected at this time from the school hall door.

 Any children who have siblings with different finish times will leave together, at the earlier time and pick up point.